American Name Society: Names: A Journal of Onomastics

 In March 1953, the ANS began publishing Names, "a journal of onomastics."
-The first volume of Names, the journal published by ANS, was published in March 1953, edited by Erwin Gudde.
+The first volume of Names was published in March 1953, edited by Erwin Gudde.
 George R. Stewart, a founding member of the ANS, described his vision for using Names to define the field of onomastics.
 As of January 2021, all current and archived issues of Names became available for free via the Open Access program at the University of Pittsburgh.
 In 2022, Names was awarded the exclusive DOAJ Seal from the Directory of Open Access Journals, reflecting best practices in open access publishing.
 Professor I.M.
 Nick is the current Editor-in-Chief of Names.

 Awards

 Emerging Scholar Award

 The Emerging Scholar Award recognizes names researchers in the early stages of their academic or professional careers.
-The awardee receives recognition at the annual meeting, a cash prize of $250, one year of membership in the ANS, and mentoring by a senior onomastics scholar who will assist the awardee in preparing his/her paper for submission and possible publication in Names: A Journal of Onomastics.
+The awardee receives recognition at the annual meeting, a cash prize of $250, one year of membership in the ANS.

 Best Article in Names: A Journal of Onomastics

-The Best Article in Names: A Journal of Onomastics Award is given to only one article per year according to the significance of the article and its relevance to the science of onomastics.
-The award committee of three reviewers operates independently of the editors.
+The Best Article in Names: A Journal of Onomastics is given to the one article per year that the journal Editorial Board selects as demonstrating the highest level of methodological innovation, exhibiting exemplary style and organization; and promising to make the most significant contribution to the scholarly investigation of names and naming.